deltachat/deltachat-pages/en/help.md

 - It is attached for contacts not on Delta Chat.

-- It is sent ofen enough that your contacts will get it on their new device.
+- It is sent often enough that your contacts will get it on their new device.

 ### HTML e-mails?